Guest Faculty Program

 Inviting faculty must be present at the class.
-After the class, the inviting faculty member is expected to write a (2-3 paragraph) review of the class, including 1) a brief overview of the content of the class; 2) how students benefited from the guest; and 3) what the inviting faculty member learned from his/her colleague (in terms of her/his area of expertise and/or pedagogical approach).
-Once this is received, guest faculty will be compensated $150.
+After the class, the inviting faculty member is expected to write a 2-3 paragraph review of the class, that addresses the following: 1) a brief overview of the content of the class; 2) a discussion of how students benefited from the guest; and 3) a discussion of what the inviting faculty member learned from his/her colleague in terms of her/his area of expertise and/or pedagogical approach.
+Once this review is completed, the guest faculty member will be compensated $150.

 To apply for these funds, please contact Kristi Upson-Saia (email@example.com) at least two days in advance of the guest lecture.
 Note that funding is limited (and run out every year!) and awarded on a first-come, first-served basis, so it's best to reserve your funds as soon as you know your colleague will be visiting your class.

 *For budgetary reasons there will be a limit of one such honorarium per faculty member per semester.

 Here’s what faculty have to say about the Guest Teaching Program:

 “Thank you for enabling us to participate in this valuable program.
 The students and I benefitted enormously from his class visit.”

 “The students LOVED the class and felt that they had learned a lot.
 They saw the work that I do as an art historian - as well as in comparison to other art historical methodologies that they've experienced - in a new context”

 “To have a colleague in the Sciences lead a discussion in my History course was interdisciplinarity at its best!”